TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/UsingStdWrap/Multilanguage/Index.rst

     10.lang.de = {$text.de.imprint}
     10.typolink.parameter = 10

-This way the translation is not depending on the TS configuration of the item.
+This way, the place of the translation is not depending on the TypoScript configuration of the item.